This month Enova Illumination connected with James E Hamman, DDS. He shared with Enova his thoughts on the XLT-125 LED headlight.

 Last week, Enova Illumination received an email from James E. Hamman, DDS, who practices in Ripon, Wisconsin.
 His email read, “I’m not making this up.
 I have been nominated to be Rudolph [the Red Nosed Reindeer] and have made a slight modification [to your headlight] for a local parade.
 Pray for me…” A photo accompanied the email and is shown to the left.
-Dr. Hamman really brought a smile to the faces in our office and we couldn’t resist featuring him in this December issue of Shedding Light!
+Dr. Hamman really brought a smile to the faces in our office and we couldn’t resist featuring him in the Newsroom this week!

 Dr. Hamman: Our dental clinic had a float in the local community holiday parade and one of the hygienists had reindeer costume headgear for each of us to wear.
 A very small LED was inside the hollow plastic nose, which was held in place by a simple elastic band that stretched around to the back of my head.
 The LED light was supposed to be actuated by tugging on the nose piece, which would obviously be a distraction to navigating a sleigh.
 The contraption was a bit uncomfortable due to pressure on my nose and, while it did provide an authentic nasal sounding variant of Rudolph, the battery was dead and there was no non-destructive way to fix it…and the parade was in an hour.